-- Do a properly detailed research on the job role you have applied and prepared technically according to the expectations of that job role specifically.
+- Do properly detailed research on the job role you have applied and prepared technically according to the expectations of that job role specifically.

 - Be positive and truthful.
 Bluffing is the worst thing you can do in the interview.

 - From a personal experience of a candidate, when TATA steel was conducting its recruitment drive in 2016 Odisha, he visited numerous colleges and universities for recruitment.
-And chose only a single or few candidates from each university.
+And choosing only a single or few candidates from each university.
 According to the survey conducted, he only chose those candidates who were truthful and confident in their answers.

 Every interview will have their unique style depending on the organization.
-As a fresher it is always important to be ready for anything as well be well prepared.
+As a fresher, it is always important to be ready for anything as well be well prepared.
 Remember it is going to be your first company with whom you start your career.